-You might not know but the air inside your home is often more polluted than the air outside.
-One of the reasons why the indoor air is more polluted than the outdoor air is that in the outdoors there are natural air-cleaners such as the UV rays, plants, and trees that minimize the air pollutants.
+You might not know, but the air inside your home is often more polluted than the air outside.
+One of the reasons the indoor air is more polluted than outdoor air is that there are natural air-cleaners such as the UV rays, plants, and trees that minimize the air pollutants in the outdoors.

 Most of the air in your home makes its way through your central air duct system.
-Hence, it is important that you get it cleaned frequently.
+Hence, it is essential that you get it cleaned frequently.

 You can schedule an air duct cleaning every month or so.
-If your home tends to get dirtier easily, consider duct cleaning oftener.
+If your home tends to get dirtier easily, consider duct cleaning often.

 The best way to assess if your air duct needs cleaning is to take a peek inside the air ducts.
 If it is smeared with dust, it is time to call an air duct cleaner!

 The air cleaners are often integrated into your home’s HVAC system.
-It is significant that you get it replaced with a new one after every month or two.
+Significantly, you get it replaced with a new one after every month or two.

 Your duct system ensures the quality of air inside your home.
 If the duct system is dirty and clogged with dust particles, your home will have poor air quality.

-One way to do that is by opening the windows of your rooms and let the fresh air and natural sunlight come in.
+One way to do that is by opening your rooms' windows and letting the fresh air and natural sunlight come in.
 You can also install an energy recovery ventilator (ERV) as it helps filter the air inside your home.

 By following these tips, you will be able to clean the air inside your home.
 In this way, you and your family will stay safe from germs and bacteria that may cause chronic illnesses.
 For more information you may contact us at (718) 509 5848.